cdx-project/cdx-engineering-assignment/README.md

 - `remove(address addr) returns (address newLowestAddress, uint256 newLowestValue)`.
     -  This method should delete the existing element with address `addr`, if it exists, and return the new element with the lowest `value`.

 There are already stubs for each in the contract.
 You're free to design the contract however you want as long as it follows the above behaviour.
+You can add as many contract members/fields as you wish.
+You can also use any open-source solidity libraries such as `openzeppelin`.

 ### Testing the contract